bhavyareddykanuganti/cs5293sp22-project3/README.md

 using output=model.predict(vec_features_validation) and testing data using output1=model.predict(vec_features_test).
 The precision, recall and f1-score is calculated for validation data and testing data.
 The redacted names and also the precision, recall and f1 score are given as output.
+### Logic to get latest tsv file
+To get the latest tsv file we may use the url if the file and then decode it and create a dataframe, and perform the above mentioned functions

 ## Assumptions and Bugs

 Only the given regex pattern can be found.

 If more features were given it was taking longer to run the code, so reduced the features and eventually the precision, recall, and f1 score are reduced.

+In the unredactor.tsv file there were errors after line 4286, so I trained till that line

 ## Execution